BLOG

 Best Practices

-Proven workflows that top agencies use to manage 10+ clients
+Proven workflows that top agencies use to handle 10+ clients

 Standardized Client Onboarding

 Every new client should go through the same structured onboarding process.
-Collect brand guidelines, tone of voice documents, approval chains, posting schedules, and KPIs before creating a single post.
+Collect style guidelines, tone documents, approval chains, posting schedules, and KPIs before creating a single post.
 A standardized intake eliminates guesswork and sets expectations from day one.

 • Brand guideline templates